 Can I get involved in Triathlon too ?

-Yes, lots of our junior members parents come along and take part in the main weekly training sessions.
-We are also always looking for people who are prepared to take on more formal roles within the club helping to run our three races during the year.
+Yes, many of our junior members parents come along and take part in the main weekly training sessions.
+We are also always looking for people who are prepared to take on more formal roles within the club and helping to run our three races during the year.

 What do I need to do now ?